tapika/test_codecov/readme.md

+### Methods to enable code coverage in Visual Studio

 There are various methods enabling code coverage in Visual Studio - I will list them with known problems and limitations.

 1. Coverlet.MsBuild (How to make it - [link](#xunit-project-set))